thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 The [Spooky Author Identification](https://www.kaggle.com/c/spooky-author-identification) provided snippets of text from three horror-themed authors - Edgar Allan Poe, HP Lovecraft, or Mary Wollstonecraft Shelley - and asked participants to build a model capable of predicting which writer authored a particular bit of text.

-<aside>The EDAs I chose for analysis were <a href="https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial">Spooky NLP and Topic Modelling Tutorial</a> by <span class="name">Anisotropic</span>, <a href="https://www.kaggle.com/ambarish/tutorial-detailed-spooky-fun-eda-and-modelling">Tutorial Detailed Spooky Fun EDA and Modelling</a> by <span class="name">Bukun</span><a href="https://www.kaggle.com/headsortails/treemap-house-of-horror-spooky-eda-lda-features">Treemap House of Horror Spooky EDA LDA Features</a> by <span class="name">Heads or Tails</span>.</aside>
+<aside>The EDAs I chose for analysis were <a href="https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial">Spooky NLP and Topic Modelling Tutorial</a> by <span class="name">Anisotropic</span>, <a href="https://www.kaggle.com/ambarish/tutorial-detailed-spooky-fun-eda-and-modelling">Tutorial Detailed Spooky Fun EDA and Modelling</a> by <span class="name">Bukun</span>, and <a href="https://www.kaggle.com/headsortails/treemap-house-of-horror-spooky-eda-lda-features">Treemap House of Horror Spooky EDA LDA Features</a> by <span class="name">Heads or Tails</span>.</aside>

 What's interesting about this dataset is its simplicity; there's very little unstructured data accompanying the text, other than author.
 As a result, all the EDAs focused solely on different approaches to parsing and analyzing language.